pedroverceze/AuthApi/README.md

 2 Roles : Employee and Manager

-## Postman Colection at root folder
+## Postman Collection in solution folder